SunnierLee/DP-ImaGen/README.md

 <div align=center>

-# PRIVIMAGE: Differentially Private Synthetic Image Generation using Diffusion Models with Semantic-Aware Pretraining
+# PrivImage: Differentially Private Synthetic Image Generation using Diffusion Models with Semantic-Aware Pretraining
 </div>

-This is the official implementaion of paper [***PRIVIMAGE: Differentially Private Synthetic Image Generation using Diffusion Models with Semantic-Aware Pretraining***](https://arxiv.org/abs/2311.12850), which is accepted in ***USENIX Security 2024***.
+This is the official implementaion of paper [***PrivImage: Differentially Private Synthetic Image Generation using Diffusion Models with Semantic-Aware Pretraining***](https://arxiv.org/abs/2311.12850), which is accepted in ***USENIX Security 2024***.
 This repository contains Pytorch training code and evaluation code.
-PRIVIMAGE is a Differetial Privacy (DP) image generation tool, which leverages the DP technique to generate synthetic data to replace the sensitive data, allowing organizations to share and utilize synthetic images without privacy concerns.
+PrivImage is a Differetial Privacy (DP) image generation tool, which leverages the DP technique to generate synthetic data to replace the sensitive data, allowing organizations to share and utilize synthetic images without privacy concerns.

 <div align=center>
 <img src="./sample1.png" width = "600" alt="Synthetic images by PRIVIMAGE with epsilon=10" align=center />
 </div>

-<p align="center">Synthetic images from PRIVIMAGE on CIFAR-10 and CelebA32&64 with $\epsilon=10$.</p>
+<p align="center">Synthetic images from PrivImage on CIFAR-10 and CelebA32&64 with $\epsilon=10$.</p>

 ## 1. Contents
-- PRIVIMAGE: Differentially Private Synthetic Image Generation using Diffusion Models with Semantic-Aware Pretraining
+- PrivImage: Differentially Private Synthetic Image Generation using Diffusion Models with Semantic-Aware Pretraining
   - [1.
 Contents](#1-contents)
   - [2.
 Introduction](#2-introduction)
   - [3.
 Get Start](#3-get-start)